visgl/tsc/developer-process/rfc-guidelines.md

 Reviews are a crucial part of the RFC process.
 The core developers will review RFCs (and of course, comments from the community are always welcome).
 Recommended review criteria:

-* Is the marketing pitch resonate?
-Can anything be tweaked to make it more "relevant"?
+* Does the marketing pitch resonate?
+Can it be made more "relevant"?
 * Is it a clear proposal?
 If mainly a list of options, it should be marked as "early draft, not ready for review".
-The reviewers should be able to critique actual proposals, not have to make their own choices?
+The reviewers should be able to critique actual proposals, not have to make their own choices.
-* Use cases - is the proposal generic enough
+* Use cases - is the proposal generic enough?
 * Is the scope reasonable?
 If too big, any way to break into parallel or sequential RFCs?
 * Does it consider all angles (e.g. rendering/picking/event handling/...).
 * Complexity - Does it add much complexity?
 Is it justified, considering "tax" on maintenance and future features?